athulrajts/DataContainer/README.md

 ```
 It'll give error at compile time if you use the wrong type.
 ![Retrieve Key Error](Documentation/retrieve_key_error.png)
-If the property is not present, it’ll return the default value in the Key object.
+If the property is not present, itï¿½ll return the default value in the Key object.

 ## Updating Values
 ###### Method 1